nearwalden/peak/README.md

 This is a personal project to analyze various long-term sustainability factors in different assumptions and scenarios.
 I'm particularly interested in the side effects of peak human population.

+## Process Overview

+model
+- load
+- create
+- read

-## TODO
+## Data storage

-- get country summary working again, need to fix UN2022
+- global
-- make country compare more useful
+- country
-- create function to get value from each for a given year
-- maybe make version where all are loaded into structure that can be queried?
+- metadata

+## Scheme